 Cricket’s legendary Ashes Urn will be the centrepiece of a major free exhibition opening at the State Library Victoria later this year, with the support of the Victorian Government.

-Minister for Creative Industries Martin Foley said the original Ashes Urn, which symbolises cricket’s greatest rivalry between Australia and England, is coming home to Victoria for only the third time in 137 years.
+The original Ashes Urn, which symbolises cricket’s greatest rivalry between Australia and England, is coming home to Victoria for only the third time in 137 years.

 It will form part of the library’s largest ever free exhibition, Velvet, Iron, Ashes, a powerplay which will explore the surprising connections between some of Victoria’s best known, and not so known, stories.